georgegian2018/Research-Articles/sheet 1 to be send/electronics-14-01458-v2.md

 PStest
 t=1 ∥h(t)
 U ∥2
-, where Stest is
-the number of test samples and the superscript (t) speciﬁes the t-th sample.
-In this simulation, we employ a transformer [149] architecture as the encoder, while the decoder utilizes a CNN- like architecture similar to ResNet [135].
-The computational complexity of the attention mechanism is O(N 2
-Ol1 + NOl2
+, where Stest is the number of test samples and the superscript (t) speciﬁes the t-th sample.
+In this simulation, we employ a transformer [149] architecture as the encoder, while the decoder utilizes a CNN-like architecture similar to ResNet [135].
+The computational complexity of the attention mechanism is O(N 2 Ol1 + NOl2 1), in which NO represents the number of observable ports and l1 represents the hidden layer dimensions.
+The computational complexity of the CNN-like mechanism is O(Nc2 ol2 2 + Nl2 2), where N = N1 × N2 is the total number of ports, co is the convolution kernel size, and l2 represents the hidden layer dimensions.
+Hence, the overall complexity is O(N 2 Ol1 + NOl2 1 + Nc2 ol2 2 + Nl2 2) where typically NO, co ≪N. As can be observed from the results in Fig. 10, the NMSE for CSI extrapolation at a FAS receiver decreases with the number of observable ports.
-1),
-in which NO represents the number of observable ports and l1 represents the hidden layer dimensions.
-The computational complexity of the CNN-like mechanism is O(Nc2 ol2
-2 + Nl2
-2),
-where N
-= N1 × N2 is the total number of ports, co
-is the convolution kernel size, and l2 represents the hidden layer dimensions.
-Hence, the overall complexity is O(N 2 Ol1 +
-NOl2
-1 + Nc2
-ol2
-2 + Nl2
-2) where typically NO, co ≪N.
-As can be observed from the results in Fig. 10, the NMSE for CSI extrapolation at a FAS receiver decreases with the number of observable ports.
 This is because when the number of observable ports increases, the constructed basis vectors in the channel space become more precise, and thus resulting in small
 ```

 ### Figure 11: Channel estimation for a multiuser uplink system, (Page 15)